 Buying a Freezer

-A freezer is one item that anyone who is serious about feeding their family good, clean, locally grown food can’t be without.
-However, most have not had sufficient experience in buying freezers to know how to make a good choice.
+A freezer is one item that anyone serious about feeding their family good, clean, locally grown food can’t be without.
+However, most have not had sufficient experience buying freezers to know how to make a good choice.

-First: All freezers are made by independent manufactures, so brand name is of no importance.
+First: All freezers are made by independent manufacturers, so brand name is of no importance.

 Third: Buy it by price and price alone.
 There is no need to “go shopping”.
 Call every store you think carries freezers and ask for their best price.

-Fourth: To determine the best price you need to figure the price per cubic foot.
-To do this you are going to have to get the exact cubic feet of the freezer.
-Be careful, no freezer is exactly 15 cubic feet.
+Fourth: To determine the best price, you need to figure the price per cubic foot.
+To do this, you will have to get the exact cubic feet of the freezer.
+Be careful; no freezer is exactly 15 cubic feet.
 Get the clerk to give you the exact cubic feet off the freezer label.
 Divide the price by the exact cubic feet to get the cost per cubic foot.
 Buy the freezer that gives you the best price per cubic foot.
-For example: A 14.9 cubic foot freezer cost $419. $419/14.9 = $28.12 per cubic foot.
+For example, a 14.9 cubic foot freezer costs $419. $419/14.9 = $28.12 per cubic foot.